unswcpmsoc/main-website/README.md

 Roughly, this is how page content is automatically generated so you don't copy and paste html everywhere.
 Here are some ways we use it for this project.
 Files are in `themes/cpmsoc/layouts`.

-- Partials: repeated elements like the footer, header and navbar system
+- Partials: repeated elements like the footer, header and navbar system.
-- Competitions: competitions list page is fully generated from the metadata in the individual competition pages
+- Competitions: the competitions list page is fully generated from the metadata in the individual competition pages.

 #### Config